 - Areas with low canopy cover Blocks and neighborhoods that have lower canopy cover than the City as a whole will be prioritized.
-The lower the percentage covered by tree canopy, the higher the priority.
-Data from the City's tri-annual canopy assessment and supplemental field assessments are used in determining low-canopy priority areas. - Locations with soil best suited for canopy trees Soil quality and volume are key determinants in a tree surviving, thriving, and providing a return on the City's investment.
-Locations with wider planting areas and with less compaction will be prioritized.
-Options for restoring soil quality at impacted sites will be considered as well. - Locations with overhead conflicts A tree serves the community best when it has ample sunlight and space to grow into without conflicting with important infrastructure.
+Data from the City's tri-annual canopy assessment and supplemental field assessments are used in determining low-canopy priority areas. - Locations with soil best suited for canopy trees Soil quality and volume are key determinants of a tree surviving, thriving, and providing a return on the City's investment.
+Locations with a larger growing space for tree roots and with less compaction will be prioritized.
+Options for restoring soil quality at impacted sites will be considered as well. - Locations without overhead conflicts A tree serves the community best when it has ample sunlight and space to grow without conflicting with important infrastructure.
 Branch and trunk growth into overhead utility wires can lead to service reliability and safety concerns.
-Existing tree canopy and branches directly overtop a planting location can limit the ability of a new tree to grow, and can lead to undesirable growth patterns that lean into the street.
-The City also considers potential obstruction of streetlights when locating trees.
-With this in mind, planting locations with open sky to grow into without overhead conflicts will be prioritized. - Locations without vehicle traffic and sight-line conflicts Sight lines to intersections, stop signs, traffic lights, crosswalks, and other important infrastructure cannot be obstructed.
-Additionally, tree branches should not be allowed to conflict with vehicle traffic.
+Existing tree canopy and branches directly overtop a planting location can limit the ability of a new tree to grow and can lead to undesirable growth patterns.
+The City also considers the potential obstruction of streetlights when locating trees.
+With this in mind, planting locations with open sky to grow into without overhead conflicts will be prioritized. - Locations without vehicle traffic and sightline conflicts Sightlines to intersections, stop signs, traffic lights, crosswalks, and other important infrastructure cannot be obstructed.
+Additionally, tree branches should not be allowed to conflict with vehicle or pedestrian traffic.
 Large canopy trees can typically have their crowns elevated above these conflicts as they grow, making them a better option than small trees for many street-side locations.
-However, some locations with a combination of overhead conflicts and traffic or sightline concerns can be a challenge. - Locations other site use conflicts There are a number of reasons that the use of a particular site may require that trees not be planted.
+However, some locations with a combination of overhead conflicts and traffic or sightline concerns can be a challenge and it may be that no tree is suitable for the location. - Locations without other site use conflicts There are several reasons that the use of a particular site may require that trees not be planted.
 These include fields used for sports and garden sites requiring full sun.

 - Locations where adjacent properties express a desire for trees Adjacent property support for tree planting is advantageous towards overall tree survival and vigor.
 This is because the resident is more likely to take care to avoid trunk damage when mowing the grass and is more likely to provide supplemental water and mulch to the tree.
 For this reason, some degree of preference will be given to locations where a resident requests a tree. - Highly populated areas Areas where more people live or visit will be given higher priority.
 This helps tree plantings serve the most people.
 Locations near apartment buildings, condominium buildings, commercial areas, and high-use walking routes will all be given higher priority for tree planting.
-These often happen to be areas that currently have lower tree canopy, making them doubly important. - Locations that can be included in a geographically efficient batch of plantings To deploy our tree planting resources more efficiently, some extra priority is given to locations that can be planted as a batch with other nearby high-priority locations.
+These often happen to be areas that currently have lower tree canopy and lower-income denser housing, making them doubly important for planting trees.